TrustCloud launches native ServiceNow application to deliver enterprise-grade continuous control monitoring. Read more →

 ERM training and certification programs

-To support the development of ERM expertise, numerous professional organizations and educational institutions offer specialized training and certification programs, including:
+To support the development of ERM expertise, numerous professional organizations and educational institutions offer specialized training and certification programs, including

-- The Committee of Sponsoring Organizations of the Treadway Commission (COSO)
+1. The Committee of Sponsoring Organizations of the Treadway Commission (COSO)

-COSO offers the COSO ERM Certificate Program, which provides a comprehensive understanding of the COSO ERM framework and its application. - The Risk and Insurance Management Society (RIMS)
+COSO offers the COSO ERM Certificate Program, which provides a comprehensive understanding of the COSO ERM framework and its application.

-RIMS offers the RIMS-CRMP (RIMS Certified Risk Management Professional) certification, which recognizes an individual’s expertise in enterprise risk management. - The Institute of Internal Auditors (IIA)
+RIMS offers the RIMS-CRMP (RIMS Certified Risk Management Professional) certification, which recognizes an individual’s expertise in enterprise risk management.

-The IIA provides the Certification in Risk Management Assurance (CRMA), which focuses on the role of internal audit in risk management. - Universities and Business Schools
+The IIA provides the Certification in Risk Management Assurance (CRMA), which focuses on the role of internal audit in risk management.

 Many universities and business schools offer graduate-level programs and executive education courses in enterprise risk management, catering to both aspiring and experienced professionals.